Wasps Fact Sheet: English, Spanish.

 - queens start new every spring; colonies grow throughout the summer months

-- nests pose a serious health risk to humans
+- nests pose a health risk to humans

-- Monitor for yellowjacket nests early summer - fall.
+- Monitor for nests from early summer - fall.

 - Purchase and use a bee veil, suit and gloves.